ccraddock/Craddock-AMX-Centrality/brainhack-report.md

 Outputs from the newly developed tools were benchmarked to Python implementations of these measures from the Configurable Pipeline for the Analysis of Connectomes (C-PAC) \cite{Craddock2013c} using in the publically shared \href{http://fcon_1000.projects.nitrc.org/indi/CoRR/html/ibatrt.html}{Intrinsic Brain Activity Test-Retest (IBATRT) dataset} from the Consortium for Reliability and Reproduciblity\cite{Zuo2014}.

 #Results
 AFNI tools were developed for calculating lFCD and DC from functional neuroimaging data and have been submitted for inclusion into AFNI.
-LFCD and DC maps from the test dataset (illustrated in Fig. \ref{centfig}) are identical to those calculated using C-PAC (spatial concordance correlation \cite{lange1999} $\rho \geq 0.99$ ) but required substantially less time and memory (see Table \ref{stattable}).
+LFCD and DC maps from the test dataset (illustrated in Fig. \ref{centfig}) are highly similar to those calculated using C-PAC (spatial concordance correlation \cite{lange1999} $\rho \geq 0.99$ ) but required substantially less time and memory (see Table \ref{stattable}).

 \begin{figure}[h!]
   \includegraphics[width=.47\textwidth]{centrality_plot}